 Written by: A O’Neill, Licensed Pest Control Technician

-How Often Do Bed Bugs Feed?
+How Often Do Bed Bugs Feed

-Bed Bugs are photophobic and nocturnal so mainly come out to feed at night, but how often they feed depends on certain conditions, such as having regular access to a host and an ideal temperature of between 70-80ºF (21-27ºC).
+Bed Bugs are photophobic, which means they don’t like light, and they are nocturnal so they come out of hiding at night to feed when you sleep.
+But how often they feed depends on certain conditions, such as host availability and having an ideal temperature of between 70-80ºF (21-27ºC).